 Not only is grief characterised by sadness, but also by and intense longing to be with your loved one again.
 During this period, it can feel like there is nothing you can do to lessen grief’s hold.

 If someone you loved has died recently, you are likely to experience a number of intense physical and emotional reactions – possibly all at once or in rapid succession

 Holding on to the knowledge that eventually your pain will ease is important as you face your grief.
-Even though there are no set time lines to follow, many people who are grieving report that in the beginning they functioned as though they were on automatic pilot, and felt as though they had little or know control over what was helping to them.
+Even though there are no set timelines to follow, many people who are grieving report that in the beginning, they functioned as though they were on automatic pilot, and felt as though they had little or no control over what was helping to them.

 While you are suffering after a loss there are some practical things you can do to look after yourself:

 If you’re struggling to cope with your emotions or you feel isolated and without support, it may be worth your while speaking to a trained professional.
 Whether this is right for you is up to you.

 Having lost important people in my own life I know how difficult it can be, how overpowering the emotions are and how getting back to normal feels impossible or a long way off.
 I also know that society encourages us to get better, and get over it.
 Neither of which is helpful.

 You need time and space and understanding to reorient yourself to your circumstances and you need to accept that there is no normal to return to.
 Sadness, despite being much maligned in our society, is a normal and healthy response to loss.

 If you’d like to talk further please reach out.
 My number and email are below.
 If you need help or support, I’m here for you.